tesser-labs/blog/posts/ai_agent_evolution.md

 ## 7. Looking Ahead

-In the next 5–10 years, AI agents will redefine operational norms across sectors.
+In the upcoming years, AI agents will redefine operational norms across sectors.
 Key developments include:

 - **Governance Frameworks Emerge**: To ensure transparent and accountable agent behavior, industry consortiums and regulatory bodies will establish standardized protocols for auditing, compliance, and security.
 Leveraging decentralized, consortium, and federated ledgers, organizations can trace every decision and action, enabling real-time oversight and forensic analysis when anomalies arise.
 - **Ethical and Regulatory Standards Solidify**: As agents take on higher-stakes tasks, governments and standards organizations will codify guidelines around liability, data privacy, and bias mitigation.
 Enterprises will integrate these policies into their development lifecycles, using automated compliance checks and bias detection tools to maintain ethical integrity in autonomous operations.